thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 All videos have the same priority in the recommendation settings, so their order in the recommendations row will be somewhat random.

 Fire App Builder contains a database and creates a record for the recommendation.
-If a user completely finishes watching this video, a delete request will be sent for that recommendation to remove it from the recommendation row.
-However, after the app refreshes in 6 hours, this watch history from the database is no longer retained.
-The same global or related recommendations will again be sent.
+Fire App Builder retains a watch history for 12 days, but currently there isn't any logic that filters out recommendations for items the user already been watched.
+If your feed isn't updated with new recommendations, the same recommendations will be sent for items previously watched.
+Later versions of Fire App Builder might implement more advanced filtering logic.

 After you're done trying out recommendations, revert some of the changes you made to the way Fire App Builder loads feeds.
 In particular, undo step 2 or your web-based feeds won't load properly, or see [Load Your Media Feed][fire-app-builder-load-media-feed] for the proper settings for the data loader files.